List of U.S. Army installations named for Confederate soldiers: History

 During the world wars, the United States established numerous military bases in former states of the Confederacy that were named after Confederate military figures.
 Calls to rename the bases occurred sporadically during the 2010s.

 In 2015, the Pentagon declared it would not rename any military installations named after Confederate generals, saying "the naming occurred in the spirit of reconciliation, not division", and declined to make further comment when the issue was raised in 2017.
 Following the June 2020 nationwide protests over the murder of George Floyd by a police officer, Congress began rethinking traditional connections to Confederate Army symbols, including base names.
 President Donald Trump strongly opposed renaming the bases.
 Partially due to provisions allowing Confederate-named bases to be renamed, Trump vetoed the 2021 National Defense Authorization Act (NDAA), however, the veto was overridden by a bipartisan vote of Congress.

 In 2021, per a provision in the NDAA, Congress created The Naming Commission in order to rename military assets with names associated with the Confederacy.
 The United States Secretary of Defense was required to implement a plan developed by the commission and to "remove all names, symbols, displays, monuments, and paraphernalia that honor or commemorate the Confederate States of America or any person who served voluntarily with the Confederate States of America from all assets of the Department of Defense" within three years of the commission's creation.

 Active installations

 There are nine major U.S. military bases that were formerly named in honor of Confederate military leaders, all in former Confederate States.
-All were renamed in 2023, and subsequently renamed again in 2025:
+All were renamed in 2023, and subsequently renamed again in 2025 but not for the original people, instead people with the same last name: